Alexia Coppini is a Maltese painter who creates fantastic seascapes and ethereal skies.

 Through her art Alexia is lives in times of joy and serenity.
 It is another artistic statement in her continuous exploration of nature.
 The artist's pictorial vocabulary is made of imaginative harmonies which are not difficult to forget.
 And yet her canvases have another function, which is to make us escape from our modern crises, and which ultimately reveal an aesthetic sensibility towards nature.

-Alexia has exhibited in various collective exhibitions and no less than 22 most successful solo shows at: Artitude Gallery, The Malta Chamber of Commerce and Industry, on board The MS Hera, The Royal Malta Yacht Club, The Malta Maritime Authority, Hilton Olbia - Sardinia, Brown's - Valletta Waterfront, The President's Palace, San Anton, The Art Lover's Gallery in Porto Cupecoy, St Maartin, The Caribbean, The Plaza Mall, Sliema, The Mediterranean Conference Centre, Valletta, Alexia Coppini Fine Art Gallery, Sliema, Casa Ellul, Valletta, Le Meridien Hotel, St Julians, Spinola Terrace, St Julian's Malta, Sonesta Maho Resort, St Martin, The Caribbean and The Phoenicia Hotel, Malta, The Monestary of Ochsenhausen, Germany and Gallery 23, Malta.
+Alexia has exhibited in various collective exhibitions and no less than 24 most successful solo shows at: Artitude Gallery, The Malta Chamber of Commerce and Industry, Malta, on board The MS Hera, Malta, The Royal Malta Yacht Club, The Malta Maritime Authority, Hilton Olbia - Sardinia, Brown's - Valletta Waterfront, The President's Palace, San Anton, The Art Lover's Gallery in Porto Cupecoy, St Maartin, The Caribbean, The Plaza Mall, Sliema, Malta, The Mediterranean Conference Centre, Valletta, Alexia Coppini Fine Art Gallery, Sliema, Casa Ellul, Valletta, Le Meridien Hotel, St Julians, Spinola Terrace, St Julian's Malta, Sonesta Maho Resort, St Martin, The Caribbean and The Phoenicia Hotel, Malta, The Monestary of Ochsenhausen, Germany, Gallery 23, Malta, Le Magnolie, Modica, Sicily and The Phoenicia Hotel, Malta.
 These exhibitions have aroused interest in her works and introduced her to an ever widening clientele.

 She has personally presented two paintings, a seascape and an abstract, to the Board of the Royal Academy of Arts in London for inclusion in their regular Summer exhibition.
 Alexia has been entrusted with various important commissions in Malta, and apart from exporting numerous works has also travelled to Holland to carry the execution of large murals.